Open-STEM/IntroToRoboticsV2/course/measuring_distance/locate_object.rst

                 previousDistance = currentDistance
                 currentDistance = rangefinder.distance()

-                if currentDistance < maximumDistance: # only consider an object detected if it's within the maximum distance

                 # if sudden decrease in distance, then an object has been detected
                 if previousDistance - currentDistance > changeThreshold:
                     break # break out of the while loop

                 time.sleep(0.1)